Preventing the ping-back: Turning system shifts into systems change

 Systems change has been attracting the attention of those in the social sector who want to deal with the root causes of problems.
 This guide has been produced to plug a gap in the systems change literature—providing accessible material and recommendations for action.

-The hard reality of system interdependence is being brought directly into our homes and news feeds.
-What lessons will we learn?
-What changes will it bring?
 Now is the time to bring systems change out of the clouds and into the mainstream.

 Applied well, theory of change can support charities and funders to take a systemic approach to their work.
 This report identifies five common pitfalls when using theory of change, and walks through five rules that will help organisations to use the approach to tackle complex problems.